 The tests show that the radars can withstand low duty cycle pulsed-interference at high I/N levels due to the inclusion of radar-to-radar interference mitigating circuitry and/or signal processing.
 The radar-to-radar interference mitigation techniques of scan-to-scan and pulse-to-pulse correlators and CFAR processing, described in Recommendation ITU-R M.1372, have shown to work quite well.
 However, the same techniques do not work for mitigating continuous or high duty cycle emissions that appear noise-like within the radar receiver.

-As most marine radars in the 9 300-9 500 MHz band are very similar in design and operation, one does not expect a great variation from the protection criteria that was derived from the radars that were used for these tests.
-Therefore, these test results should apply to other similar radars that operate in the 9 300-9 500 MHz band as well.
+As most marine radars operating in the frequency band 9 200-9 500 MHz are very similar in design and operation, one does not expect a great variation from the protection criteria that was derived from the radars that were used for these tests.
+Therefore, these test results should apply to other similar radars that operate in the frequency band 9 200-9 500 MHz as well.

-Authorities wishing to carry out sharing studies, with a view to possible sharing in the designated band, should use these results as guidance in their studies knowing that the test results presented in § 1.5 and § 1.6, and in particular in Table 8, were based on non-fluctuating targets.
+Authorities wishing to carry out sharing studies, with a view to possible sharing in the designated band, should use these results as guidance in their studies knowing that the test results presented in § 1.5 and § 1.6, and in particular in Table 9, were based on non-fluctuating targets.
 If tests were performed with fluctuating targets they are likely to bring different results.